Content on this page was generated by AI and has not been manually reviewed.

 10 How do I verify that my VPN is working in Edge?

 Check your IP address on a site like whatismyip.com after connecting.
 You should see a different location, and DNS should resolve to the VPN provider’s DNS if properly configured.
-Use vpn edge for secure browsing and online privacy: a comprehensive guide to VPN edge for modern networks
+Checkpoint vpn encryption algorithm: a comprehensive guide to VPN security, protocols, and performance 2026

 11 Does Microsoft Edge support built-in VPN technology?